 The poem, Not Marble, Nor The Gilded Monuments, by William Shakespeare, is 55 sonnet of 154 sonnets written by Shakespeare.
-Written in blank verse, the poem has a musical quality that is heightened still further by the use of alliteration here and there.
+The poem has a musical quality that is heightened still further by the use of alliteration here and there.
 The thought about the futility of monuments and statutes is developed and wounded up very skilfully.
 The phrase Not Marble, nor the Gilded Monuments though apparently incomplete spells out all that the poet wishes to convey through the poem.
 The coinage is self-explanatory and it brings out the futility of statues and monuments highlighting the essentiality of leading exemplary lives to leave behind an indelible impression on humanity.
 Hence the chosen title is an apt one.

 The poet in the poem is highly impressed with the greatness of his friend and addresses this poem to him.
 Though this great man has not got any ornate statues and monuments built, the poet claims that his memory would outlive the rich and the powerful that make a conscious effort to immortalize themselves.
 The passage of time and the ravages of war would wipe out the monuments and statues got built by them.